Scipio Africanus (slave): Life

 Very little is known of Africanus' life.
 He was a former slave (since as the courts were to hold in Somersett's Case (1772), slavery did not exist in Great Britain under English common law) in the household of Charles William Howard, 7th Earl of Suffolk, who lived in the "Great House" in Henbury, Bristol.
 It is not clear how he came to the household; historians believe that he may have been born into the household as the son of an enslaved West African woman, and named by Howard.
 One biographer has suggested that Africanus' name implies that Howard intended to free him for loyal service because the Roman historian Polybius wrote about how the Roman general Africanus freed people he had enslaved who promised to work hard.

 Africanus died in the Great House aged eighteen.

 Grave

 He is remembered because of the elaborate grave, consisting of painted headstone and footstone, in the churchyard of St Mary's in Henbury.
 The grave is grade II* listed.
 Both stones feature black cherubs and the footstone bears the epitaph:

 It is thought that 10,000 black slaves and servants were in Britain in the early 18th century, but this is one of the very few memorials to them.
 Despite the quality of the memorial, there is no record of his burial in the church registers.

+2020 vandalism

-Sometime between 16 and 17 June 2020 the headstone was vandalised, apparently in retaliation to the damage caused to the statue of Edward Colston by Black Lives Matter protesters.
-The two incidents have caused local and national uproar.
+Sometime between 16 and 17 June 2020 the headstone was smashed in two, with a message left nearby in chalk suggesting that the vandalism was in retaliation for the pulling down of the statue of Edward Colston by Black Lives Matter protestors, as well as the proposed removal of the gravestone of music hall blackface artist G H Elliott:

+The memorial was restored and put back in place in 2021.